eflorent2020/remixmail/README.md

 See [BENEFITS.md](BENEFITS.md) for more informations

-Work in progress (early stage, proof of concept)
+**This is a work in progress (early stage, proof of concept)**

 TODO:
--more on tests
+- more on tests
--frontend
+- frontend
--more on email templating
+- more on email templating
--mail service bot
+- mail service bot
+- ...